 Attribute: Each relation is defined in terms of some properties, each of which is known as attribute.
 For Example, STUD_NO, STUD_NAME etc. are attributes of relation STUDENT.

 Domain of an attribute: The possible values an attribute can take in a relation is called its domain.
 For Example, domain of STUD_AGE can be from 18 to 40.

-Tuple: Each row of a relation is known as tuple. e.g.; STUDENT relation given above has 4 tuples.
+Tuple: Each row of a relation is known as tuple. e.g.; STUDENT relation given below has 4 tuples.

 NULL values: Values of some attribute for some tuples may be unknown, missing or undefined which are represented by NULL.
 Two NULL values in a relation are considered different from each other.